 Are SMEs in the United Kingdom eligible to receive funding through Innowwide?
 Is the United Kingdom a possible target country?

-Organisations in Andorra, the Holy See, Liechtenstein, Monaco, San Marino and Switzerland are also excluded from this call for projects.
+Organisations in Andorra, Belarus, Bosnia and Herzegovina, the Holy See, Liechtenstein, Kosovo, Monaco, Moldova, Montenegro, North Macedonia, San Marino, Serbia, Switzerland and Ukraine are also excluded from this call for projects.

 Does Innowwide fall within De Minimis rules?

 Innowwide is funded by Horizon Europe and exempt from De Minimis rules.

 Can I receive Innowwide funding at the same time as participating in other EU funding programmes?

 European Commission financial regulations prevents you from receiving funding from more than one European Union programme for the same activities and expenses.
 Activities in your Innowwide market feasibility project cannot be funded by any other EU funding programme.